WCI-Computer-Science/WCI-Walks/README.md

 The _controllers_ folder contains URL routing and form handling.

 ## Website structure
-There are two Flask Blueprints for each of the main sections of the website.
+There are three Flask Blueprints for each of the main sections of the website.
 More details of each blueprint are given in the URL section of the wiki.